bendalab/plottools/README.md

 ```py
 python -m plottools.version
 ```
-and paste the output (python, numpy, matplotlib and plottools versions) into the issue.
+and paste the output (python, numpy, pandas, matplotlib and plottools versions) into the issue.